 You are required to live in program housing.

 You will live with a host family.
 You will be asked to indicate your preferences as part of your application.
 Using this information, Mme.
 Pelazzo-Plat, will match you with a family where you will take some of your meals.
 You will also receive a stipend to purchase lunches at university-sponsored cafeterias.
-If you stay for the full-year, you may opt for more independent housing during the second semester.

 We are committed to making study abroad accessible to all interested and eligible students.
 We hope that students with accessibility needs will pursue study abroad opportunities and use the available support services on campus for assistance and advice when necessary.

 With over 200 approved-programs, we are confident that you will find a program that fits your interests and goals.
 Programs offer varying degrees of academic and lifestyle support.
 Please make an appointment with your OGE advisor to discuss how to best support any special needs you might have on programs that may interest you.